eht16/python-logstash-async/docs/config.rst

     Flag to enable log processing (default is True, disabling might be handy for local testing, etc.)

+event_ttl
+    TTL for messages that are waiting to be published. (default: None) If a message is beyond it's TTL, it will be deleted from the cache and will not be published to logstash.

 Options for configuring the log formatter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^